To determine the best internet speed for your home, consider the number of smart phones, smart TV’s, tablets and computers you have.

 How much data do you need for your home or business internet in San Francisco?

 Depending on your household size and how often everyone uses the internet, data cap requirements will vary.
 For business owners, you may want to opt for unlimited data to accommodate employees’ and customers’ everyday internet use.
 In San Francisco, internet providers who offer plans with no data caps are Viasat Internet and EarthLink.

 What are the most-connected neighborhoods in San Francisco?

 In San Francisco’s ethnically diverse and populated neighborhoods, an average of 5-6 internet providers are available to each household.
 The most connected neighborhoods are The Sunset, Financial District, and Mission District.

 Internet Providers in Nearby Cities

 Internet Statistics for San Francisco, California

 As a technologically-driven city and home to major corporations such as Apple, Google, Facebook, and Twitter, San Francisco is a primary location for career growth.
-It is the 5th most connected city in California, ahead of ahead of South San Francisco, Brisbane, Sausalito, Daly City, and Emeryville..
-The average download speed in San Francisco is around 138.2 Mbps.
-Despite Etheric Networks, EarthLink and AT&T Internet offering some of the greatest coverage in the city, approximately people either have minimal broadband connections or still do not have access to any wired internet.
+It is the 5th most connected city in California, ahead of South San Francisco, Brisbane, Sausalito, Daly City, and Emeryville.
+The average download speed in San Francisco is around 187.7 Mbps.
+Despite Etheric Networks, AT&T Internet and XFINITY from Comcast offering some of the greatest coverage in the city, approximately 4,000 people either have minimal broadband connections or still do not have access to any wired internet.
 However, given San Francisco’s ever-growing economy, internet providers are readily available in many neighborhoods, keeping everyone connected in some shape or form.